 School Requirements.
 Documentary proof shall be provided of adequate age appropriate immunization with the prescribed number of doses of vaccine indicated below for attendance at a public or private elementary, middle or secondary school, child care center, nursery school, family day care home or developmental center.

 Vaccines must be administered in accordance with the harmonized schedule of the Centers for Disease Control and Prevention, American Academy of Pediatrics, and American Academy of Family Physicians and must be administered within spacing and age requirements (available HERE).
 Children vaccinated in accordance with either the current harmonized schedule or the harmonized catch-up schedules (including meeting all minimum age and interval requirements) are considered to be appropriately immunized for school attendance.
+(See “Supplemental Guidance for School-required Vaccines” for additional information.)
+Diphtheria, Tetanus, & Pertussis (DTaP, DTP, or Tdap) - A minimum of 4 doses.
 Mom Whose Child Died After Catching Chicken Pox Advocates for Vaccines.
 Abby Peterson was just a few weeks shy of her sixth birthday in 2001 when she caught a severe case of chicken pox that made her so weak that she came down with pneumonia, her mother recalled.

 I was extremely saddened to read of his children’s recent exposure to measles due the Disneyland outbreak.
 To read about my journey leaving the anti-vaccination movement, click here.
 To the parent of the unvaccinated child who exposed my family to measles, I have a number of strong feelings surging through my body right now.
-Towards my family, I am feeling extra protective like a papa bear.
 We Learned the Hard Way - Voices For Vaccines.
 I’m writing this from quarantine, the irony of which isn’t lost on me.

 Emotionally, I’m a bit raw.
 Mentally, a bit taxed.
 The toll of the anti-vaccination movement, in one devastating graphic.
 Aaron Carroll today offers a graphic depiction of the toll of the anti-vaccination movement.

 (H/t: Kevin Drum.)
 It comes from a Council on Foreign Relations interactive map of "vaccine-preventable outbreaks" worldwide 2008-2014.
+A couple of manifestations stand out.
 Vaccines Do Not Cause Autism Concerns.
 Autism spectrum disorder (ASD) is a developmental disability that is caused by differences in how the brain functions.

 A further 16 million deaths a year could be prevented if effective vaccines were deployed against all potentially vaccine-preventable diseases.
 So far only one disease, smallpox, has been eradicated by vaccines, saving approximately 5 million lives annually.
 Polio could be next.
-Over 80% of the world's children are now being immunized against the polio virus, and the annual number of cases has been cut from 400,000 in 1980 to 90,000 in the mid-1990s.
-If the year 2000 goal of eradicating polio is achieved, the United States will be able to save the $270 million a year that is currently spent on polio vaccination.
 Autism: definition of autism in Oxford dictionary (American English) Vaccine: definition of vaccine in Oxford dictionary (American English)